 These Baked Pumpkin Donuts are great to serve for breakfast, when the girlfriends come over, or just to have as a snack if you’re craving something sweet. 🍪 They’re so delicious and they even have the cake-y consistency that gives them an authentic old fashioned donut kind of taste!
 You will need a donut pan for this recipe, and if you don’t have one already I’d recommend this Wilton Mini-Donut Pan.
 It’s the perfect size to make 24 bite-sized donuts & it’s easy to clean.
 Or if “bigger is better”, than go for it and use Wilton’s larger donut pan.

-Cutting out a lot of the sugar in the recipe allows us to yum it up with a coating with cinnamon sugar.
-Moist pumpkin donuts, melted butter & notes of spicy cinnamon is a must!
-And just in case cinnamon isn’t your thing, I’d highly suggest the vanilla glaze that I used in this Monkey Bread.
-Or why not do both toppings if you can’t decide.
-Sprinkle cinnamon sugar on the mini donuts and glaze the standard pumpkin donuts & you’ll have the best of both worlds.
+Reducing some of the sugar in the recipe allows us to yum it up with a coating with our Maple Cinnamon Glaze.
+Moist pumpkin donuts, melted butter & notes of spicy cinnamon maple is a must!
+And just in case maple isn’t your thing, I’d highly suggest the vanilla glaze that I used in this Monkey Bread.
 You could also drizzle with fudge like Fearless Dining does on her Gluten-free Banana Donuts.

-You may not be able to call them healthy (they are donuts after all), but they are filled with coconut milk, pure pumpkin and unsweetened, natural apple sauce.
+You may not be able to call them healthy (they are donuts after all), but they are baked and filled with pure pumpkin better-for-you ingredients.
 So I guess if you think about it… they are still better than something you pick up at the store.
 And allergy-friendly!
 Can I call them healthy?
 Probably not.
 Will I call them delicious?
 Absolutely!!

 Let’s Bake Some Donuts